Your Credit Score

 Your credit limit is the maximum amount of credit available to you.
 It’s based on an assessment of your circumstances, either when you took out your card, or you last requested to change your limit.

-If you go over your credit limit a charge might apply, you could lose any promotional interest rates on your account and your credit score could be affected, which could make it harder to get credit again in future.
+If you go over your credit limit, your credit score could be affected, which could make it harder to get credit again in future.

 To check the fees and charges which apply to your account, take a look at your credit card terms and conditions, or your latest statement.